laquasicinque/hotstuff/README.md

 });
 ```

-There may be times where you don't want your keyup function to trigger, whilst this is possible with the store, you can also achieve this by making your keydown function return false.
+There may be times where you don't want your keyup function to trigger, whilst this is possible to achieve with the store, you can also achieve this by making your keydown function return false.
 ```javascript
 // sidenote: the arrow keys can either be referred to by using
 // arrow<direction> or just <direction>